 The Commission makes regulatory decisions as set out in the CER Act and other legislation.
-In its adjudicative role, it ensures adherence to the purpose and provisions of the CER Act, s.
-35 of the Constitution Act, 1982, Part III of the Official Languages Act, the rules of natural justice, and other applicable legislation and binding policy direction.
+In its adjudicative role, it ensures adherence to the purpose and provisions of the CER Act, s.35 of the Constitution Act, 1982, Part III of the Official Languages Act, the rules of procedural fairness, and other applicable legislation and binding policy direction.
+It also applies CER policies of broad application, such as the CER's Statement on Reconciliation with Indigenous Peoples.